 If you think you’ve been making this mistake, here are a few key points to remember:

-- The key to cooking pizza toppings is you see bubbling, and your pizza is done.
 So, forget about using many uncooked toppings or aiming to cook them in the oven.

 When cooking a pizza, you must balance how brown your pizza should be from top to bottom; it’s where the wood pizza ovens work.

-Probably your pizza crust has a lot of dry Italian pizza flour (semolina and plain flour) when you’re stretching it, and this excess flour burns inside the oven and causes a burnt pizza bottom.
+Probably, your pizza crust has a lot of dry Italian pizza flour (semolina and plain flour) when you’re stretching it, and this excess flour burns inside the oven and causes a burnt pizza bottom.
 You can avoid it by using less flour under the dough, tossing your pizza properly while stretching (primarily), and using a perforated pizza peel (as a secondary measure).

-Do you think everything is fine with your pizza?
+(Do you think everything is fine with your pizza?
 In the next section, we’ll discuss each cooking method and the resulting burning of your pizza crust.
-It’ll help you find the exact reason.
+It’ll help you find the exact reason.)

 Still, the stone surface is hotter near the heat source: wood or gas fire, and usually, it’s advisable not to place pizza near the heat source.